-Guest Post From Richard H. Madow, DDS
+Guest Post from Richard H. Madow, DDS

 We all know how to evaluate our patients for sensitivity to cold, heat, and biting pressure.
 But how about fee sensitivity?
-Do our dental patients really care what we charge, and is it truly price that gets them to say “yes” or “no” to recommended treatment?
+Do our dental patients really care what we charge, and is it truly the price that gets them to say “yes” or “no” to recommended treatment?

 Recently we have received a lot of questions about fee sensitivity.
 Dentists are worried that patients will leave them for a cheaper dentist down the street.
 Patients are trying to cut deals.
 And folks seem to be worried that a “no-show” may have been because their dental practice fees were perceived as “too high.”

 A few years back there was a famous study done by an MBA candidate at Loyola University in beautiful Baltimore (home of The Madow Center for Dental Practice Success).
 In the study, she developed a high-end refrigerator, then pitched it to a computer-simulated group of consumers using various price points.

 The consumers seemed a little leery of a rock bottom price.
 They “purchased” a decent amount at a price that seemed above average.
 But the price that did the best was the highest – a $10,000 refrigerator!
 And of course, the profits were sky high!